nguyenpham00/Vscode-java-wiki/Troubleshooting.md

 Here are a few instructions to help troubleshoot vscode-java.

 ## Enable logging
+When the Java extension fails to work as expected, reading the logs is quite often a good way to understand what the problem is.
+The Java extension for VS Code is composed of 2 main parts, the client (VS Code) and the server (eclipse.jdt.ls), which means important information can be logged on both components.

 ### Turn on message tracing between VS Code and the Java Language Server

+It can be useful to trace the communications between VS Code and the Java Language Server.
+This can be achieved by enabling tracing in VS Code settings.
+The `java.trace.server` configuration can be set to `verbose` to provide full message logging in the Output view (select `Language support for Java` in the view menu). `java.trace.server` can take 3 values:

+- `off` : no trace
+- `messages` : logs message **types** exchanged between VS Code and the java server
+- `verbose` : logs **JSON** messages exchanged between VS Code and the java server

 ### Get the vscode-java logs